sujithq/sujithq.github.io/content/post/2023-10-24-implementing-abac-in-your-pipeline-a-comprehensive-guide/index.md

 #tags: [azure, azure-functions, visual-studio, teamcity, octopus-deploy]
 #class: post-template
 #subclass: 'post'
-#author: sujith
 #disqus: False
 share: true
 title: 'Implementing ABAC in Your Pipeline: A Comprehensive Guide'
 subtitle: 'Fine-tuning Access Controls for Seamless and Secure Pipeline Operations'
-summary: 'In today's complex IT environments, ensuring secure access to resources is paramount.
+summary: "In today's complex IT environments, ensuring secure access to resources is paramount.
 Attribute-Based Access Control (ABAC) offers a flexible and dynamic approach to manage user permissions within a pipeline.
 This guide delves deep into how ABAC can be effectively incorporated in pipeline setups, providing a granular level of access based on user attributes, environmental conditions, and other contextual factors.
-Whether you're setting up a new pipeline or refining an existing one, this post will equip you with the knowledge and strategies needed to ensure both efficiency and security in your operations.'
+Whether you're setting up a new pipeline or refining an existing one, this post will equip you with the knowledge and strategies needed to ensure both efficiency and security in your operations."
 authors:
   - admin
 tags:
   - Azure
   - RBAC
   - ABAC
   - Role Assignment
   - Service Principal
 categories:
   - Azure
   - RBAC
   - Security
   - Least Privileged Access
-date: "2022-10-24 06:00:00Z"
+date: "2023-10-24 06:00:00Z"
-lastmod: "2022-10-24 06:00:00Z"
+lastmod: "2023-10-24 06:00:00Z"
 featured: true
 draft: true